In case your Water heater is creating a sound whenever it’s functioning, for example, high pitched sound, it’s time to look at some elements/ parts.

 This is normal, but you can replace the heat trap with an ordinary dielectric nipple if it disturbs you.
 You should also be aware that your plumbing may make similar noises as the hot water in them cools down.

 Screaming or Screeching

 Screaming sounds are created by water being forced through a small opening.
-This is usually caused by a valve that is not fully opened, either at the water heater or at a particular outlet such as a sink.
-Check the valves in you water lines.
+This is usually caused by a not fully opened valve, either at the water heater or at a particular outlet such as a sink.
+Check the valves in your water lines.